markv58/PiCamMonitor/README.md

     static ip_address=192.168.0.10/24
     static routers=192.168.0.1
-    static domain_name_servers=192.168.0.1
+    static domain_name_servers=8.8.8.8 8.8.4.4

     interface wlan0

     static ip_address=192.168.0.200/24
     static routers=192.168.0.1
-    static domain_name_servers=192.168.0.1
+    static domain_name_servers=8.8.8.8 8.8.4.4

+Note your ip address.
 Exit the editor, press ctrl+x, press the letter 'Y' then enter.

+Enter:

+    sudo reboot

-Note your ip address and type 'sudo reboot' and hit enter for the changes to take affect.
+and hit enter for the changes to take affect.

 You can now move to VNC, ssh or continue with the mouse and keyboard.

+I've found it easier to cut and paste the commands using ssh and working with the Pi desktop using the VNC option.

+### Set Resolution

+This will make MagicMirror use the screen efficiently and gives you a better desktop resolution if you want to work on some of the Pi settings like the screen saver and desktop settings.

+    cd ~
+    cd /boot
+    sudo nano config.txt

+Scroll down serveral lines and find the lines below and edit so that they are the same.

+    # uncomment to force a console size.
+By default it will be display's size minus
+    # overscan.
+    framebuffer_width=1160
+    framebuffer_height=700

+Hit ctrl+x then 'Y' and enter to save the changes.

+Reboot the Pi:

+    sudo reboot

+Setup your desktop preferences if you choose.

+### Screensaver

 Next we need to stop the screen from blanking after 10 minutes.
+In the terminal enter

+    sudo apt-get install xscreensaver

-In the terminal enter 'sudo apt-get install xscreensaver' then hit enter.
-Once all the files are installed and you are back to the prompt, type 'sudo reboot' and hit enter.
-When the Pi is back up to the desktop select the raspberry/Preferences/Screensaver and set the Mode: to Disable Screen Saver and close the window.
+then hit enter.

+Once all the files are installed and you are back to the prompt it's time to run the screen saver and set it to disable.
+Go to the desktop select the raspberry/Preferences/Screensaver and set the mode to Disable Screen Saver and close the window.
+You may be asked to start the service.
 Now the screen should stay on like we want.

+### Samba

-Set up Samba so you can transfer your pictures, in the terminal enter 'sudo apt-get install samba samba-common-bin' and hit enter.
-Back at the prompt enter: 'sudo nano /etc/samba/smb.conf' and hit enter.
+Set up Samba so you can transfer your pictures, in the terminal enter

+    sudo apt-get install samba samba-common-bin

+and hit enter.
+Back at the prompt enter

+    sudo nano /etc/samba/smb.conf

+and hit enter.
 Scroll to the very bottom and enter:

     [global]